worstprgr/tellstatus/README.md

 # Tell Status
-This application sends you an email, if a specific homepage, has a specific http status code.
+This application sends you an email, if a specific homepage, returns a specific http status code.

 > [!NOTE]
 > I wrote that application only for learning Rust.
 So don't rely on it.